Risini-33/Adv.-DBMS-Notes/README.md

 - what is database schema and instances
 - what is data dictionary
 - what is data independance
 - what are the two levels of data independence

+3
+- ERD
+   - entity
+   - attributes
+   - relationships
+   - multiplicity
+   - participation constraints